Planetary-mass object: Dwarf planets

 A dwarf planet is a planetary-mass object that is neither a true planet nor a natural satellite; it is in direct orbit of a star, and is massive enough for its gravity to compress it into a hydrostatically equilibrious shape (usually a spheroid), but has not cleared the neighborhood of other material around its orbit.
 Planetary scientist and New Horizons principal investigator Alan Stern, who proposed the term 'dwarf planet', has argued that location should not matter and that only geophysical attributes should be taken into account, and that dwarf planets are thus a subtype of planet.
 The International Astronomical Union (IAU) accepted the term (rather than the more neutral 'planetoid') but decided to classify dwarf planets as a separate category of object.

 Former stars

 In close binary star systems, one of the stars can lose mass to a heavier companion.
 Accretion-powered pulsars may drive mass loss.
 The shrinking star can then become a planetary-mass object.
 An example is a Jupiter-mass object orbiting the pulsar PSR J1719−1438.
-These shrunken white dwarfs may become a helium planet or carbon planet.
+These shrunken white dwarfs may become helium planets or carbon planets.